What we know about a deadly shooting in Portland, Oregon

 A shooter killed one person in Portland, Oregon, on Saturday night, according to a statement by the Portland Police Bureau.

-Much is still unknown about the shooting, but the victim — a white man — appears to have had some connection to the far-right Patriot Prayer group; according to Willamette Week reporter Aaron Mesh, the victim was wearing a hat and shirt with the group’s logo.
+Details are still emerging, but the victim is believed to be Aaron Danielson, a supporter of the far-right Patriot Prayer group; according to Willamette Week reporter Aaron Mesh, the victim was wearing a hat and shirt with the group’s logo.

 The shooting comes after supporters of President Donald Trump led a caravan of vehicles through the city Saturday and clashed with anti-police brutality protesters in Portland’s downtown; video from journalist Cory Elia shows trucks flying Trump flags driving through people on a street and unleashing pepper spray as the vehicles forced their way through a crowd of protesters.

-At least 10 arrests were made Saturday by Portland police on a variety of charges, including disorderly conduct and “interfering with a peace officer,” but none have been made in connection with the shooting.
+At least 10 people were arrested Saturday by Portland police on a variety of charges, including disorderly conduct and “interfering with a peace officer,” but no arrests have been made in connection with the shooting.

-The killing follows another instance of deadly street violence from just days ago: On Tuesday, a Trump supporter, 17-year-old Kyle Rittenhouse, shot and killed two protesters in the city of Kenosha, Wisconsin, and injured a third.
-Kenosha has been the site of major protests since police shot Jacob Blake, a Black man, at least seven times in the back on Sunday, leaving him paralyzed below the waist.
+The killing follows another instance of deadly street violence from just days ago: On Tuesday, a 17-year-old Trump supporter allegedly shot and killed two protesters in the city of Kenosha, Wisconsin, and injured a third.
+Kenosha has been the site of major protests since police shot Jacob Blake, a Black man, at least seven times in the back on Sunday, leaving him paralyzed from the waist down.

 Early Sunday, Trump issued a string of tweets and retweets, including one retweet and a tweet condemning Portland Mayor Ted Wheeler’s leadership of the city.
 “The National Guard is Ready, Willing and Able” to deploy, Trump wrote in a quote tweet shortly after calling Wheeler a “fool.”